 Mark focuses on two types of work: using data to make decisions and manage organizations, and building data technology infrastructure.
 A big part of making decisions and using data in a corporate setting is ensuring that the right data capture and data delivery infrastructure is in place to manage the business.
 As a result, Mark does as much information strategy and IT architecture work as he does performance management and decision support.
 His spare-time projects involve research on history of communication...
 Read More.

-Previously, Liam was Chief Technology Officer for the Government from 2012-16.
-His teams at the Government Digital Service established the Common Technology Services function, which delivered a range of projects from the Crown Hosting Service to the Public Services Network, as well as the Digital Marketplace and the spend control & delivery assurance function.
-The changes to technology that his team introduced across the government helped to save £3.5bn in the last four years of the 2010 parliament.
+Liam Maxwell is the national technology advisor in the UK government, where his role is to create the conditions to make the UK the best place for business to invest in technology and ensure the civil service can make the best use of emerging technologies to deliver effective digital government.
+Previously, Liam was chief technology officer for HM government.
+His teams at the Government Digital Service established the Common Technology Services function, which delivered a range of projects from the Crown Hosting Service to the Public Services Network, the Digital Marketplace, and the spend control and delivery assurance function.
+The changes to technology that his team introduced across the government helped to save £3.5B in the last four years of the 2010 parliament.

 Jake Porway is a machine learning and technology enthusiast who loves nothing more than seeing good values in data.
 He is the founder and executive director of DataKind, an organization that brings together leading data scientists with high impact social organizations to better collect, analyze, and visualize data in the service of humanity.
 Jake was most recently the data scientist in the New York Times R&D lab and remains an active member of the data science community, bringing his technical experience from his past work with groups like NASA, DARPA, Google, and Bell Labs to bear on the social sector.
 Jake’s work has been featured in leading academic journals and conferences (PAMI, ICCV), the Guardian, the Stanford Social Innovation Review, and...
 Read More.